Lewis Burwell Puller Jr.: Life and career

-For years after he returned to a reasonably sound physical condition, he remained emotionally shaken, though he earned a law degree, had two children with the woman he had married before going to Vietnam, and raised a family.
+For years after he returned to a reasonably sound physical condition, he remained emotionally shaken, though he earned a Juris Doctor degree, had two children with the woman he had married before going to Vietnam, and raised a family.
 He was admitted to the Virginia Bar in 1974 and began working as a lawyer for the Veteran's Administration and on President Gerald Ford's clemency board.
 He mounted a campaign for Congress in 1978 as a Democrat in Virginia but lost in a landslide with only 28% of the vote against incumbent Republican Congressman Paul Trible.
 Throughout the years, he battled periods of despondency and drank heavily until 1981, when he underwent treatment for alcoholism.
 Despite that treatment, Puller continued to suffer severe depression and occasional bouts of alcoholism.

 Puller told the story of his ordeal and its aftermath in his 1991 autobiography, Fortunate Son: The Autobiography of Lewis B. Puller Jr., published by Grove Press.

 The account ended with Puller triumphing over his physical disabilities and becoming emotionally at peace with himself.
 The following year he won the 1992 Pulitzer Prize for Biography or Autobiography.
 The title of this autobiography was borrowed from the song "Fortunate Son" by Creedence Clearwater Revival, to which he gives credit in the opening pages.

 According to friends and associates, Puller spent the last months of his life in turmoil.
 He left his job as a lawyer at the Pentagon to accept a teaching position at George Mason University.
 In the days leading up to his death, Puller fought a losing battle with the alcoholism that he had kept at bay for 13 years, and struggled with a more recent addiction, to painkillers initially prescribed to dull continuing pain from his wounds.